heshanpadmasiri/nballerina-tests/README.md

 2. Each `.bal` has a corresponding `.ll` file (with the same filename) that contains the corresponding LLVM IR
 3. The `.bal` files also contain a [LLVM LIT](https://llvm.org/docs/CommandGuide/lit.html) header and footer that can be used to as a form of unit test to verify the LLVM IR codegen
   * Note that this only enables a "compile time" check with limited ability to check the codegen correctness
   * A more extensive "runtime" test suite is required to verify the complete functionality.
 This will involve compiling the LLVM IR with clang, executing the resulting binary and verifying its output.
+This testing scope can be handled as part of the integration test suite; which can also use the same LIT framework.

 ### Implementation sub tasks